KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 ![KeyboardKit logo](Logo.png)

-KeyboardKit extends the native keyboard extension APIs that are provided by Apple, to provide you with a lot more functionality than is available by default.
+KeyboardKit extends Apple's native keyboard extension APIs and provides you with a lot more functionality than is otherwise available.

 KeyboardKit also provides you with views and tools to help you mimic native iOS keyboards.
 See ``SystemKeyboard`` for more info.